ansible/ansible-dev-tools/docs/getting-started/building-collection.md

 - With the initial collection structure in place, use 'ansible-development-environment' (pip4a) to install the newly created collection in editable mode, similar to Python modules.

-- Navigate to the cooelction directory and run:
+- Navigate to the collection directory and run:

 ```console
 $ pip4a install -e .
 ```

 - This installation method adds the collection in the system paths so that ansible knows about it.
-Additinally, it enhances the development process by allowing on-the-go changes to the module code.
+Additionally, it enhances the development process by allowing on-the-go changes to the module code.

 - You can check if the collection is installed or not by using ansible-galaxy command.
 In the terminal, running the following command should show the name of the newly created collection: